soreRum/soreRum.github.io/_posts/2026-03-8-Poisoned-PyTorch-Lab.md

 ```
 The attacker found exposed creds from unattend.xml.
 The attacker will most likely construct its lateral movement through these PS encoded commands as seen throughout the whole attack chain/investigation from the DLL that was placed to persist/run all these PS commands.

+My note to remember: Sysmon Event ID 1 records process creation events, including the executable path and full command line used to launch the process.
+This allows analysts to identify malicious command execution, such as encoded PowerShell commands used for credential hunting, reconnaissance, or payload execution.

 Successful Pirvesc + Persistence #2
 --------------------------------
 The attacker used credentials recovered from the deployment artifact to register a scheduled task named “Chroom Updates” via PowerShell.
 The task was configured to run a malicious DLL using rundll32.exe under the DOMAIN\domain.admin account with highest privileges, establishing persistence and enabling privileged execution on the compromised system.